Child and Adolescent Mental Health Studies (2018 - 2020)

 The Treatment of Child and Adolescent Mental Illness

 CAMS-UA 102 Prerequisite: Child and Adolescent Psychopathology (CAMS-UA 101).
 Offered in the spring.
 Evans, Henderson.
 4 points.

-For most of the past century, treatments for children and adolescents suffering from mental illness relied primarily on open-ended psychotherapies.
-Over the past 30 years new evidence-based treatments have emerged, including behavioral psychotherapies such as cognitive behavior therapy for anxiety and depression and dialectical behavior therapy for personality disorders.
-In addition, strong evidence supports the use of various pharmacological interventions for attention deficit/hyperactivity disorder (ADHD), mood and anxiety disorders, and autism.
+Over the past 30 years, new evidence-based treatments for children and adolescents suffering from mental illness have emerged, including behavioral psychotherapies such as cognitive behavior therapy for anxiety and depression and dialectical behavior therapy for personality disorders.
+Additionally, strong evidence supports the use of pharmacological interventions for attention deficit/hyperactivity disorder, mood and anxiety disorders, psychotic disorders, and autism.
 Students investigate each of these treatments by reading and analyzing much of the original research that established their efficacy.

 Complementary and Alternative Mental Health

 CAMS-UA 103 Offered in the fall, spring, and summer.
 Chai, Lewis.
 4 points.

 Complementary and alternative treatments comprise the most rapidly expanding segment of American healthcare.
 Examines the role of non-conventional care in the mental wellness of children, adolescents, and young adults.
 Surveys the historical, clinical, and scientific aspects of mind-body treatments, biologically based alternative therapies, spirituality, and the traditional medical systems of China and India.
 Students investigate the social, political, and economic forces influencing the role and status of complementary and alternative practices in America.

 When the Nightmare Is Real: Trauma in Childhood and Adolescence